-Of the only two New York shops remaining (that I’ve heard of), the Red Caboose on West 45th Street has one landmark: the constant sound of a train whistle marks the proximity of the front door.
-You’ll hear it before you see it: behind the hard to spot doorway, opening onto a hallway, then a narrow stairway down to the basement is the shop so packed with stuff, your puffy jacket might be an obstruction.
+Of the only two (that I know of) New York shops remaining, the Red Caboose on West 45th Street is one with a landmark: the constant sound of a train whistle marks the proximity of the front door.
+You’ll hear it before you see it: behind the hard to spot portal, which opens into a hallway, leading down a narrow stairway, down, down to the basement is the shop so packed with stuff, a puffy jacket might be an obstruction.

 The boss, Al Spitz, and his assistant, the Professor, banter, bicker, yell at each other and sometimes at customers.
-It reminds me of an old NY delicatessen.
+It reminds me of a NY delicatessen.

 Another shop, Trainworld, is out on Long Island with a warehouse in Brooklyn.
 I’ve been to Brooklyn too, but it has been reconfigured and is less a showoff than its other location.

-I rarely pass an old-style toy store without going in because there are so few left.
+I rarely pass an old-style hobby/toy store without going in because there are so few left.